Adamtaranto/TIRmite/README.md

 ## Custom DNA Matrices

 nhmmer can be supplied with custom DNA score matrices for assessing hmm match scores.
-Standard NCBI-BLAST matrices such as [NUC.4.4](ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/NUC.4.4) are compatible.
+Standard NCBI-BLAST matrices such as NUC.4.4 are compatible.
+(See: ftp://ftp.ncbi.nlm.nih.gov/blast/matrices/NUC.4.4)

 # License